On invertible 2-dimensional framed and $r$-spin topological field theories: Introduction

 \section{Introduction}

 Invertible topological field theories (TFTs) have recently gained attention as they are predicted to describe short range entangled topological phases of matter \cite{Kapustin:2014spt,Freed:2016inv}.
-The latter are defined as deformation classes of gapped Hamiltonians while the former are symmetric monoidal functors from the category of $d$-dimensional bordisms with $G$-tangential structure $\Bord{d}{G}$ to the category of super vector spaces, (or to any other symmetric monoidal category), which land in the category of super lines (or respectively in the Picard subgroupoid of the target category).
+The latter are defined as deformation classes of gapped Hamiltonians while the former are symmetric monoidal functors from the category of $d$-dimensional bordisms with $G$-tangential structure $\Bord{d}{G}$ to the category of super vector spaces $\SVect$, (or to any other symmetric monoidal category), which land in the groupoid of super lines $\SLine$ (or respectively in the Picard subgroupoid $\Cc^{\times}$ of the target category $\Cc$).

-A $G$-tangential structure on an oriented $d$-dimensional manifold is given by a group homomorphism $G\to SO_d$ and a map from the manifold into $BG$ which factors the classifying map of the tangent bundle.
-A $G$-structure is called stable if it extends in an appropriate way to a $G'$-tangential structure in one dimensional higher after stabilising the tangent bundle (Definition~\ref{def:stability-cond}).
-In \cite{Freed:2016inv} fully extended TFTs with stable tangential structures and with values in the category of super lines have been identified by maps of spectra and these have been classified using the computational power of stable homotopy theory.
+A $G$-tangential structure on a $d$-dimensional manifold is given by a group homomorphism $G\to \O_d$ and a map from the manifold into $BG$ which lifts the classifying map of the tangent bundle.
+A $G$-structure is called stable if it extends in an appropriate way to a $G'$-tangential structure in one dimension higher after stabilising the tangent bundle (Definition~\ref{def:stability-cond}).
+In \cite{Freed:2016inv} invertible fully extended TFTs with stable tangential structures and with values in the category of super lines have been identified by maps of spectra and these have been classified using the computational power of stable homotopy theory.

-Non-extended invertible TFTs factor through the fundamental groupoid $||\Bord{d}{G}||$ of the classifying space of the bordism category.
-Hence the classification of non-extended invertible TFTs can be formulated into understanding Picard groupoids and functors between them.
-By a result of \cite{Sinh:1975pic,Joyal:1993bmc,Johnson:2012one}, Picard groupoids are classified by their zeroth and first homotopy groups and their $k$-invariant, i.e.\ two abelian groups and a group homomorphism between them.
-Functors of Picard groupoids are classified by group homomorphisms between the homotopy groups which commute with the $k$-invariants and extensions of the zeroth homotopy group of the source category by the first homotopy group of the target category.
+Non-extended invertible TFTs factor through the groupoid completion $||\Bord{d}{G}||$ of the bordism category.
+Hence the classification of non-extended invertible TFTs can be formulated by understanding Picard groupoids and functors between them.
+By a result of \cite{Sinh:1975pic,Joyal:1993bmc,Johnson:2012one}, Picard groupoids are classified by their zeroth and first homotopy groups and their $k$-invariant, i.e.\ two abelian groups and a particular group homomorphism between them.
+Functors of Picard groupoids are classified by group homomorphisms between the homotopy groups which commute with the $k$-invariants and an Ext group (Theorem~\ref{thm:picard-grpd-classification}).

-In \cite{Kreck:2019skk} the zeroth and first homotopy groups of $||\Bord{d}{G}||$ in arbitrary dimensions and with arbitrary tangential structure have been identified with the bordism group $\Omega_{d-1}^{G}$ one dimension lower and with the so called SKK group $\SKK{d}{G}$ \cite{Karras:1973SKKbook} respectively.
-The latter is defined as the group completion of closed $d$-dimensional manifolds with $G$-structures with disjoint union as addition modulo the four-term SKK relation.